MEDLINE: Inclusion of journals

 More than 5,200 biomedical journals are indexed in MEDLINE.
 New journals are not included automatically or immediately.
 Several criteria for selection are applied.
-Selection is based on the recommendations of a panel, the Literature Selection Technical Review Committee, based on scientific scope and quality of a journal.
+Selection is based on the recommendations of a panel, the Literature Selection Technical Review Committee, based on the scientific scope and quality of a journal.
 The Journals Database (one of the Entrez databases) contains information, such as its name abbreviation and publisher, about all journals included in Entrez, including PubMed.
 Journals that no longer meet the criteria are removed.
 Being indexed in MEDLINE gives a non-predatory identity to a journal.

 Usage

 PubMed usage has been on the rise since 2008.
 In 2011, PubMed/MEDLINE was searched 1.8 billion times, up from 1.6 billion searches in the previous year.
+In 2023, the database was searched 3.66 billion times.

 A service such as MEDLINE strives to balance usability with power and comprehensiveness.
 In keeping with the fact that MEDLINE's primary user community is professionals (medical scientists, health care providers), searching MEDLINE effectively is a learned skill; untrained users are sometimes frustrated with the large numbers of articles returned by simple searches.
 Counterintuitively, a search that returns thousands of articles is not guaranteed to be comprehensive.
-Unlike using a typical Internet search engine, PubMed searching of MEDLINE requires a little investment of time.
+Unlike using a typical Internet search engine, PubMed searching MEDLINE requires a little investment of time.
 Using the MeSH database to define the subject of interest is one of the most useful ways to improve the quality of a search.
 Using MeSH terms in conjunction with limits (such as publication date or publication type), qualifiers (such as adverse effects or prevention and control), and text-word searching is another.
 Finding one article on the subject and clicking on the "Related Articles" link to get a collection of similarly classified articles can expand a search that otherwise yields few results.

 For lay users who are trying to learn about health and medicine topics, the NIH offers MedlinePlus; thus, although such users are still free to search and read the medical literature themselves (via PubMed), they also have some help with curating it into something comprehensible and practically applicable for patients and family members.